| |

 History in a Pecan Shell

-The settlement was granted a post office in 1900 and the population has remained
+1860s.
+The settlement was granted a post office in 1900 and the population

-the arrival of the Great Depression the population went right back to ten.
-It
+the Great Depression the population went right back to ten.
+It increased

 The

-Note: "The 1938 120' through truss over Johnson Creek is just north of
+"The 1938 120' through truss over Johnson Creek is just north

-I-10 and in full view of it.
-The bridge is open but the road dead ends just to
+of I-10 and in full view of it.
+The bridge is open but the road dead

 Gibson, January 19, 2008 |